DakotaNelson/burner-phone-challenge/README.md

 Do the thing:
 `python src/generate.py`

+Make sure you're using Python 3 or you'll have a bad time.

 Big Todos
 =========
-  - [] make locations/contacts called non-uniformly (i.e call some friends more than others, be in some places more than others)
+  - make locations/contacts called non-uniformly (i.e call some friends more than others, be in some places more than others)
-  - [] make agents coordinate; if someone switches numbers, their friends should stop calling the old one
+  - make agents coordinate; if someone switches numbers, their friends should stop calling the old one
+  - actual day/night cycle and generally more reasonable agent behavior

 See Also